-David Teague is a documentary film editor and writer whose work includes Oscar-winning and Emmy-winning films.
+David Teague is an Emmy-winning documentary film editor and writer.

-His past films include the Oscar-nominated Life, Animated, the Emmy-nominated and Sundance-winning E-TEAM, and the Oscar-nominated and Emmy-winning Cutie and the Boxer.
-Other films include the Oscar-winning documentary Freeheld and two other Oscar-nominated shorts (Mondays at Racine, Sun Come Up), the Full Frame winner Tocando la Luz (Touch the Light), the feature documentary The Iran Job, the PBS series “Constitution USA”, and the Emmy-winning Sesame Street primetime special “Growing Hope Against Hunger”.
+His work includes the Oscar-nominated and Emmy-winning Life, Animated, the Oscar-nominated and Emmy-winning Cutie and the Boxer, the Independent Spirit Award-nominated The Departure, the Emmy-nominated and Sundance-winning E-TEAM, and the Oscar-winning Freeheld.
+Other work includes two Oscar-nominated shorts (Mondays at Racine, Sun Come Up), Independent Spirit Award-nominated The Cage Fighter, the Full Frame winner Tocando la Luz (Touch the Light), the feature documentary The Iran Job, the PBS series “Constitution USA”, and the Emmy-winning Sesame Street primetime special “Growing Hope Against Hunger”.

-David has been an editing mentor with the IFP Documentary Labs and the Karen Schmeer Film Editing Fellowship and has served on the jury at Full Frame.
-He has taught editing or guest lectured at Columbia University, the New School, DCTV, Union Docs, Points North Forum, the Manhattan Edit Workshop, Brooklyn College and Long Island University, and he is the author of three best-selling guides to film editing with Final Cut Pro and Final Cut Express.
+David has been an editing mentor with the IFP Documentary Labs, the Karen Schmeer Film Editing Fellowship, the Tribeca Film Institute Doc Program, and the Sundance Institute CNEX Documentary Lab in China.
+He has served on the jury at Full Frame and taught editing or guest lectured at Columbia University, the New School, DCTV, Union Docs, Points North Forum, the Manhattan Edit Workshop, Brooklyn College and Long Island University.
+He is the author of three best-selling guides to film editing with Final Cut Pro and Final Cut Express.

 David lives in Brooklyn, NY.